FRRouting/frr/doc/developer/lists.rst

 - skiplists store up to 4 next pointers inline but will dynamically allocate memory to hold an item's 5th up to 16th next pointer (if they exist)

+- the heap uses a dynamically grown and shrunk array of items

 Cheat sheet
 -----------